IPCC Report Malaysian Sustainable Palm Oil

 Malaysia as the second-largest producer of palm oil globally has a similar advantage in having a sustainable feedstock for biofuels.

 Research and development as led by the Malaysian Palm Oil Board since the early 1980’s have come up with solid evidence that the palm oil industry is a reliable source of sustainable energy.
-Detailed information on the history and sustainability of Malaysian palm-based biodiesel can be accessed here
+Detailed information on the history and sustainability of Malaysian palm-based biodiesel can be accessed here.

 Beyond the cleaner emissions of palm-based biodiesel, the Malaysian government has invested heavily into research to reduce associated emissions from sources like palm oil mill effluents (POME).
-One of the earlier solutions was biogas capture and utilization which can be read in full here.
+One of the earlier solutions was biogas capture and utilisation which can be read in full here.
 While this addressed the issue of emissions, it took different technologies to address the question of solid biomass which all agri-industries are faced with.
 Some of the solutions can be read in this report “Bio-based products from palm oil mill effluent.”

 Initiatives like these show that the Malaysian palm oil industry was actively practicing the principles behind circular economies long before it became popular with other industries.
 Every aspect of the oil palm tree is a potential source of biomass from the tree trunks to the fronds to the empty fruit bunches and palm kernel shells.
 The latest example of this is how Palm Kernel Shells, a solid waste that once was an organic waste has become a source of energy in charcoal briquettes for energy and a means of cleaning wastewaters from palm oil mills.